-identifying $M^1(\Gamma_G)^{\dag}$ with $M^1(\bP^1(\bC))^{\dag}$ under the bijection $S(\Gamma_G)\setminus\{\cS_G\} =T_{\cS_G}\sP^1(\bL)\cong\bP^1(k_{\bL})=\bP^1(\bC)$.
+identifying $M^1(\Gamma_G)^{\dag}$ with $M^1(\bP^1(\bC))^{\dag}$ under the bijection

-The following is a direct translation from degenerating complex dynamics into quantized Berkovich dynamics based on the above explicit definition of $\omega_{\mu}$, bypassing a correspondence between semistable models of $\sP^1(\bL)$ and semistable vertex sets in $\sP^1(\bL)$ from rigid analytic geometry (see, e.g, \cite{BPR13}), which is used in \cite{DF14}.
+The following direct translation from degenerating complex dynamics into quantized Berkovich dynamics is based on the above explicit definition of $\omega_{\mu}$ and bypasses a correspondence between semistable models of $\sP^1(\bL)$ and semistable vertex sets in $\sP^1(\bL)$ from rigid analytic geometry (see, e.g, \cite{BPR13}), which is used in \cite{DF14}.
 See Section \ref{sec:complement} for a complement of this proposition.